akinwilson/kmlflow/README.md

 ![](img/kflow.jpg 'locally-kubeflow')

-# To do 23 Dec 2024
+## To do 23 Dec 2024
-- [] Remove hardcode persistent volume claim host filepath
+- [] Remove hardcoded persistent volume host filepath and allow for dynamic substitution
-- [] Add images of experiements to repo
+- [] Add custom training dockerfile to use with experiments to repo
 - [] add own container example to the repository
 ## Overview